jduell12/africanMarketplace/README.md

 ## Back End

-- Using SQlite3 to create a relational database to hold the information of the users of the application and items for sale
+- Using Postgres to create a relational database to hold the information of the users of the application and items for sale